-The exact spot where Southern 242’s wreckage is buried remains a mystery – but its location is in a very public place.
-After I became fully immersed in this oral history project, I found out that the wreckage has in fact been an unmarked grave site for nearly four decades.
-Every year, thousands of people unknowingly visit this forgotten tomb during events at the popular Samuel U. Braly Sports Complex in Dallas, GA.
+The exact spot where Southern 242’s wreckage is buried remains a mystery – but it can be found in a very public place.
+After I committed to telling this story, I found out that the wreckage has in fact been an unmarked grave site for nearly four decades.
+Every year, many thousands of people unknowingly visit this forgotten tomb during games at the Samuel U. Braly Sports Complex in Dallas, GA.
 How is this even possible?
-The story begins right after the plane lost both engines in a hailstorm on April 4, 1977.
+The story begins right after the plane tragically lost both engines in a hailstorm on April 4, 1977.
 Continue reading

 The National Transportation Safety Board is an American icon.
 Everyone recognizes their intrepid investigators, clad in navy blue shirts emblazoned with the yellow “NTSB” logo, swarming all over the horrific wreckage of airplanes, ships, and trains.
 Established in 1967, the Board is mandated by the U. S. Government to conduct independent investigations into every type of accident on land, air, and sea.
 Their final recommendations will often result in significant changes to the existing transportation safety regulations.
 Continue reading

 “How She Survived: Flight Attendant Catherine Cooper and the Lucky Few from Flight 242” – by Clifford Davids